 SROI can help organisations to establish a fuller picture of the value of their activities.
-It provides a way of describing and summarising benefits that may be especially compelling to some funders.
-The analysis and the process of undertaking it can also be valuable in itself: showing where value falls to particular groups of stakeholders for example.
+It provides a way of describing and summarising benefits that may valuable in itself: showing where value falls to particular groups of stakeholders for example.